Nonprofit Insurance Coverage Needs & Common Claims

 Choosing Your Deductible

 If you’re looking to save money on your nonprofit insurance premium, it’s important to be aware of your deductible.
 The high your deductible is for an insurance policy, the lower your premium will be.
-The deductible is the amount that you will have to pay before your nonprofit insurance policy kicks in to cover the costs of a claim.
+The deductible is the amount you will have to pay before your nonprofit insurance policy kicks in to cover the costs of a claim.

-The bottom line is that nonprofit organizations come in all shapes and sizes, and whether or not you are in complete control of you business operations, accidents do happen.
+The bottom line is that nonprofit organizations come in all shapes and sizes, and whether or not you are in complete control of your business operations, accidents do happen.
 Being adequately protected from risk by nonprofit insurance can save you from costly legal fees.